 Let’s take a closer look:

-The Braun BT5070’s blades are engineered to last the lifetime of your trimmer while providing you with the precise kind of trimming that’s essential for maintaining a good look.
-Made of stainless steel, the blades are ultra-sharp.
+The Braun BT5070’s blades are engineered to last the lifetime of your trimmer while providing you with the precise trimming that’s essential for maintaining a good look.
+The blades are made of stainless steel and are ultra-sharp.

 The two detachable trimming combs, as mentioned, provide the flexibility you need.
 The precision comb (1-10 mm) allows you to put the finishing touches on your trim, while the long-beard comb (10-20 mm) gives you more range to maintain a longer beard if that’s your objective.
 This range makes the Braun BT5070 the best trimmer for long beards.

-But back to the Braun BT5070.
-It also comes with a small 1 cm trimmer that slides out of the top of the unit and is ideal for trimming hard-to-reach places such as around your nose and mouth.
-The trimmer is powered by a battery that provides 50-minutes of trimming before needing to be re-charged (it also comes with a power cord if that’s your preferred method of trimming.
+The Braun BT5070 also comes with a small 1 cm trimmer that slides out of the top of the unit and is ideal for trimming hard-to-reach places such as around your nose and mouth.
+Its battery provides 50-minutes of trimming before needing to be re-charged (it also comes with a power cord if that’s your preferred method of trimming.

 - Multiple settings allow users to retain their ideal beard link without problems

 - The battery lasts a long time when used in the cordless mode

 - Some reviewers say that the motor isn’t powerful enough

 You have to love a trimmer that provides so many length settings.
 It makes maintaining your desired length – the one that allows you to rock your beard – a whole lot easier.